ngnrsaa/qflex/README.md

 expected for supremacy experiments based on random quantum circuits, in order to verify and benchmark such experiments.

-Copyright © 2019, United States Government as represented by the Administrator of the National Aeronautics and Space Administration.
-All rights reserved.
+## Licence

 The Flexible Quantum Circuit Simulator (qFlex) framework is licensed under the Apache License, Version 2.0 (the "License"); you may not use this application except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0.